Electronic states of a disordered 2D quasiperiodic tiling: from critical states to Anderson localization: Dynamics

-In contrast to the return probability, the value of the diffusion exponent $\beta$ obtained from fitting the power law regime of $\langle r^2 (t) \rangle$ does {\it not} exhibit any non-monotonic behavior in the weak disorder regime.
+In contrast to the return probability, the value of the diffusion exponent $\beta$ obtained from fitting the power law regime of $\langle r^2 (t)\rangle $ does {\it not} exhibit any non-monotonic behavior in the weak disorder regime.
 On the contrary, $\beta$ is essentially insensitive to disorder up to $W_\star$ within our numerical accuracy (and possibly even decreases very weakly with $W$).
 For $W \ge W_\star$, finally, $\beta$ starts to decrease steeply and vanishes at strong disorder in the localized regime.
 This behavior is shown in Fig.~\ref{fig:msd}c), where we plot $\beta$ {\it vs} $W$ for $\theta=\pi/8$ and $k=4$ (similar results are obtained for other values of $k$ and $\theta$).

-These results contrast with previous works on the effects of phason flip disorder on dynamical spreading.
-In \cite{benza92}, it was found that phason disorder tends to speed up quantum diffusion, as seen by the fact that the globally averaged $\beta$ value increases from 0.78 to 0.81 when they added phason flip disorder.
-This discrepancy between our results and theirs indicates that the nature of the disorder plays an important role -- that on-site disorder and phason-flip disorder may have different effects on the spreading of the wave packet and on quantum transport.
+The above result for $\beta$ at weak disorder is to be contrasted with previous works on the effects of phason flip disorder on dynamical spreading.
+In \cite{benza92}, it was found that phason disorder tends to speed up quantum diffusion, as seen by the fact that the globally averaged $\beta$ value was thereby increased from 0.78 to 0.81.
+This discrepancy between their results and ours seems to indicate that the nature of the disorder plays an important role -- that on-site disorder and phason-flip disorder may have different effects on the spreading of the wave packet and on quantum transport.
 Indeed an important difference between the two forms of disorder is that, in our model with energetic disorder, sites conserve their connectivity, and the structure remains invariant under an inflation (tile rescaling) transformation.
 In contrast, phason flips lead to modifications of connectivities of sites and the loss of self-similarity under inflation in a geometrically disordered tiling.